About

 Subtle Symptoms You Shouldn't Overlook

-Heart problems in people with diabetes don’t always show typical warning signs.
-In some cases, nerve damage caused by diabetes (called neuropathy) can make symptoms less noticeable.
+Heart problems in people with diabetes don't always show typical warning signs.
 Pay attention to these subtle signals:

 • Feeling breathless during simple activities